You beat cancer by how you live, why you live, and in the manner in which you live.– Stuart Scott

 Most top-rated life insurance companies realize this and are increasing their options to buy life insurance without needles, nurses or liquid samples.

-There are a number of no medical exam life insurance companies that offer coverage to cancer survivors.
+There are a number of no physical life insurance companies that offer coverage to cancer survivors.

 You will want to work with an independent agent to assess the best company to apply with because each will underwrite a history of cancer a little differently.